nais/doc/observability/tracing/README.md

 # Distributed tracing

 With program flow distributed across many microservices, the ability to observe the different services in context can become a valuable tool for development and operations.
+For the GCP clusters, NAIS offers a rich toolkit for this.

 The simplest way to get an overview is to observe the Istio service mesh using Kiali.
 If there is a need to observe the causal relationship among individual calls to services, [envoy-based tracing](#envoy-based-context-extraction) is required.